Osiris-Team/Osiris-Team/AI_COST_ESTIMATE.md

    - Present a table of implementation details.
    - Columns:
      - Title (prefer using client provided words/definitions here).
-     - A very detailed description.
+     - Description (as detailed as possible).
-     - Predicted work hours.
+     - Hours (best case predictions).
      - Any assumptions made.
      - Potential risks or challenges.